-Looking For a New Cadillac Escalade in your area?
+Looking for a Used Escalade in your area?

 Have you driven a 2013 Cadillac Escalade?

 Overall User Score

 The handsome, stately Escalade, Cadillac's premier SUV, confidently returns for 2013 with few changes from last year's model.
 That's mostly a good thing, as this rugged (8,300 pounds of towing capacity), wide (79 inches), powerful (403 hp) machine is the choice of senators and CEOs in a hurry who refuse to compromise and demand luxury.